HOW TO USE A TRUST TO SAVE THOUSANDS OF DOLLARS IN PROBATE FEES.

 - Primary will.
 This is the will in which assets that cannot be protected from tax are subject to probate fees.
-An example would be a liquid asset that the testator did not want to add any additional ownership names to.
-Another example are registered investments such as RRSP or RRIF of which only the testator can be the owner, and it does not make sense to have a named beneficiary.
+This is a rare asset.
+An example would be an asset that the testator obtains after the Full Monty is created and no steps are taken to bring it under its control.

 - Secondary will.
 This is one of the two primary document engines that accomplish the entire thrust of this process.
 A secondary will is the will that deals with those assets to which probate need not apply.
 An example would be shares in a privately held corporation or property held in trust for the testator by others.
 This would include a piece of real estate owned jointly owned with others, often family members but with a trust agreement confirming that beneficial ownership remains solely in the hands of the testator.

 - Power of attorney for property.
 This is a crucial document and, in its absence the only alternative is an extremely expensive court application for the appointment of a guardian of property.
 Of course, one must recall that the essential difference between a power of attorney and a will is that the power of attorney grants power and is only effective during the life of the grantor, but a will disposes of assets and only takes effect upon death.

 - Power of attorney for personal care.
 This is the document that grants to the attorney the ability to make vicarious decisions for one’s health which includes residence as well as medical decisions.